pavankumaryadavk604/pavankumaryadavk604/README.md

 ### Hi there 👋

-- 👯 I’m looking to collaborate on Python , Machine learning Engineer.
+- 👯 I’m looking to collaborate on Python , Machine learning field of work.

+Thanks for visiting!😄

 <!--
 **pavankumaryadavk604/pavankumaryadavk604** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.